 For a single Flame Hawkfish, 40-gallon tanks are sufficiently spacious.
 As they are active swimmers, a long aquarium is right for them.
 You can keep Hawkfish with most other saltwater aquarium fish, except slow-moving bottom dwellers like small gobies and mandarines.

 Additional ledges and caves can make them even happier.
-Most of the time they rest on one ledge watching the whole tank with occasional preying, and hides inside the cave if they feel threatened somehow.
+Most of the time, they rest on one ledge watching the whole tank with occasional preying and hides inside the cave if they feel threatened somehow.

-Sargassum Triggerfish is a species of Triggerfish and native to the western Atlantic, they are seen in costs from Noth Carolina to Brazil.
-They are highly active fish love to explore all aquarium items intriguingly.
+Sargassum Triggerfish is a Triggerfish species and native to the western Atlantic, and they are seen in costs from Noth Carolina to Brazil.
+The species are highly active and love to explore all aquarium items intriguingly.

-They prefer Brine shrimp, Mysis shrimp, Bloodworms, finely chopped meaty food, and ready pellets.
+They prefer Brine shrimp, Mysis shrimp, Bloodworms, finely chopped meaty food, and ready pellets in aquariums.
 They are vigorous eater, feed them several times a day, and finish all meals within a few minutes.

 Sargassum Triggerfish does not do well in a crowded aquarium, so at least a 150-gallon size is preferable for them with some selected tank mates.
 Though Sargassum Triggerfish is a very peaceful species amongst all Triggerfish, still, they can be aggressive.

 An ideal aquarium for Sargassum Triggerfish should contain plenty of sand substrate with live rocks for refuge, as they love to establish their home and territory.
 It is better to keep Triggerfish in an under-crowded aquarium as they enjoy plenty of unobstructed spaces for swimming.

 Dwarf Lionfish is native to the Indo-Pacific Ocean and the Red sea.
 They are popular saltwater aquarium fish due to their unique shape and color.
 They are extremely hardy fish and easy to care for.

 The life expectancy of Dwarf Lionfish is 16 years in captivity, and a fully grown individual’s size is six inches.
 They are carnivorous and feeds on small sea crustaceans in the ocean.

-As Dwarf Lionfish hunt small fish and eat anything fits their mouth, so small slow-moving weaker fish cannot be their tank mates.
+As Dwarf Lionfish hunt small fish and eat anything that fits their mouth, petite, slow-moving weaker fish cannot be their tank mates.
 Other large predators can be their best companions.

 Like most other marine fish, aquariums with plenty of rocks are suitable for Dwarf Lionfish.
-They have a natural affinity for caves and rocky habitat and love lurking in between rocky caves.
+They have a natural affinity for caves and rocky habitats and love lurking in between rocky caves.

-Saltwater fish are colorful, they will bring more color in your life.
+Saltwater fish are colorful, and they will bring more color to your life.
 Though saltwater aquariums require some special care, it can be great fun if you know how to maintain it.